Fire Resistant Landscapes

 Principles & Practices

-Once you have established your low-ignition landscape, it will need regular maintenance.
-Keep your low-ignition landscape effective by regular pruning, mowing, raking and removal of diseased, dying or dead materials.
+Once you have established your fire resistant landscape, it will need regular maintenance.
+Keep your landscape effective by regular pruning, mowing, raking and removal of diseased, dying or dead materials.
 Monitor your landscape for insects and disease and control as necessary.

 Zone 1—Clean and green